Apply to become part of the Class of 2022!

-Why Choose Stanford for International Policy?
+Why choose Stanford for International Policy?

 Dynamic and Collaborative Program

+The Master's in International Policy (MIP) is a two-year professional graduate degree program at Stanford University.
 Small class sizes offer students personalized attention and easy access to faculty and staff.
 The curriculum allows students to gain core policy skills as well as pursue their individual interests.